inmite/imt-crypted-resources/README.md

     self.text  = [NSString cryptedStringWithContentsOfFile:@"crypted_text.crs"
                                                   encoding:NSUTF8StringEncoding];
     self.data  = [NSData cryptedDataWithData:originalData];

+Alternatively, you can provide an individual key (in hexadecimal string format) for each of the resources, for example as such:

+    self.data  = [NSData cryptedDataWithData:originalData symKey:@"1234567890abcdef"];

 See the header files for more detailed information on what methods are available.